In this section

 We have recently been in contact with the Advertising Standards Authority (ASA) regarding their Code of Advertising Practice, which is based upon the Consumer Protection from Unfair Trading Regulations, which we enforce.

-We spoke to their executive about just what the ASA mean when they state that: “When advertising hotels abroad the Organiser/Principal should always put on the website (if this is how the package is sold) that there may be building works at the hotel.”
+We spoke to their executive about just what the ASA means when it states that: “When advertising hotels abroad the organiser/principal should always put on the website (if this is how the package is sold) that there may be building works at the hotel.”
 They quote their Code of Advertising Practice.
-The three important points I made were:
+The three important points we made were:

-1. When a package is sold through a Travel Agent/Retailer, the Organiser and the Agent/retailer must ensure that the required information, both before and after a package is sold, is provided to the traveller.
+- When a package is sold through a travel agent/retailer, the organiser and the agent/retailer must ensure that the required information, both before and after a package is sold, is provided to the traveller.

-3. Where a package is not sold through a retailer it is the Organiser’s responsibility to provide the information.
+- Where a package is not sold through a retailer it is the organiser’s responsibility to provide the information.